melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Length compositions were provided from the following sources:

-There is no available recreational length composition available for 2020 north of Pt.
-Conception in RecFIN and sparse sampling was confirmed by J. Budrick (CDFW, pers. comm,).
+There are no available recreational length composition data available for 2020 north of Point Conception in RecFIN and sparse sampling was confirmed by J. Budrick (CDFW, pers. comm,).

 \begin{itemize}
   \item Recreational party/charter mode (PC)